-We aim to help students develop skills in communicating across boundaries of different disciplines, cultural traditions, or the interests of business, politics and social movements.
-We encourage critical scrutiny and a serious commitment to improve human-environmental relations worldwide.
-You will study the major social and environmental challenges of our time, including:
+A central aim is to help students develop skills in communicating across boundaries separating the discourses of different disciplines, cultural traditions, or the interests of business, politics, and social movements.

 Why Lund University?